arturzxc/myapex/README.md

 ### HOW TO SETUP & RUN

-1. Download the code using git.
-Open up terminal and past and run the below commands
+1. Open terminal and run the following to download the cheat source code

 ```
 git clone git@github.com:arturzxc/myapex.git